iamwhil/graph19/README.md

 ```
 That was easy!
 Because we're not done.

 Now in the individual components we need to require RSpec.
-Lets do that in our specfiles.
+Lets do that in our gemspec files.

 ```
 # components/component/component.gemspec